abhirammadugula/a03-1/README.md

 - [Initializr](http://www.initializr.com/)

-## Get Started
+## Get Started & Run Locally

 1. Fork the repo into your own cloud account.
 2. Clone your repo down to your local machine.
 3. Open a command window in your a03 folder or from VS Code menu, chose View / Integrated Terminal
 4. Install the dependencies listed in package.json with npm install.
-5. Run nodemon to start the server.
+5. Run node or nodemon to start the server.
 (Hit CTRL-C to stop.)

   ```Powershell
   > npm install